Are you an existing or aspiring SENCO?

 30 credits

-You will learn about leading on special educational needs through interactive lectures, seminars and online work in our in our Virtual Learning Environment (CANVAS).
+You will learn about leading on special educational needs through interactive lectures, seminars and online work in our Virtual Learning Environment (CANVAS).
+You will also have flexible group and individual tutorials.

 The tutors for your course are experienced practitioners in the field of SEN/D and inclusive education.
 They continue to be actively involved in a range of education related activities, such as further study, research and direct work with schools, community stakeholders and other educational settings.